cjwsstrm/chatty/README.md

 Chatty
 =====================
 Chatty is a project for students at Lighthouse Labs.
-It served to introduce the student to React, babel and websockets.
-Chatty is a basic chat room that allow users to send messages that for all user to see.
-Users can change their names.
-The server will provide other users of any name changes, and also keep track of how many users are online.
+It served to introduce React, babel and websockets.
+Chatty is a basic chat room type app, that allow users to send messages for all users to see.
+Users can change their names, and if or when they do, the chatroom will notify all users of the name change.
+Chatty also has a counter current users.

 ### Usage